embedly/embedly-docs/faq.rst

 What is Embedly?
 ^^^^^^^^^^^^^^^^
 It is a solution that automatically converts posted links into embedded media on the fly.
-With its set of APIs, tools and libraries you are able to create unique visual experiences by embedding videos, images, rich media, RSS entries, and article previews.
+With its set of APIs, tools, and libraries you are able to create unique visual experiences by embedding videos, images, rich media, RSS entries, and article previews.